Lungworm was once rare in the UK but is becoming more common, so it's important to know what causes it and how you can prevent it.

 These tests will help your vet decide which course of treatment best suits the needs of your dog.
 Occasionally, lungworm can be killed off by changing your parasite prevention routine.

-However, if there are signs of bleeding, blood transfusions and a stay in an intensive care unit may be required.
+However, if there are signs of bleeding, blood transfusions and a stay in hospital may be required.
 There could also be a chance of permanent damage, so prevention is essential.

 How to prevent lungworm

 Prevention is better than treatment.
-Using effective lungworm prevention as part of your ongoing parasite control is the best way to protect your dog.
-Speak to your vet about the best option to suit their needs and for more information about high-risk areas.
+Using effective lungworm prevention as part of your ongoing parasite treatment is the best way to protect your dog.
+Speak to your vet about the best option for your dog and for more information about high-risk areas.

-If you live in an ‘at-risk’ area of the UK, be extra-vigilant when out walking with your dog to stop them from eating slugs, snails and faeces.
+If your vet confirms that you live in an ‘at-risk’ area of the UK, be extra-vigilant when out walking with your dog to stop them from eating slugs, snails and faeces.
 Always remember to pick up after your own dog and wash any toys and bowls that have been outside to reduce the risk of infection.